Options

 - Encapsulated PostScript (EPS)

-Additionally, raw values for bar heights and error bars are displayed if
+Additionally, raw values for bar heights and error bars are displayed

-plain text (TXT) option is chosen.
+if plain text (TXT) option is chosen.

 Output size

-Height and width of the output image, in pixels, centimeters or inches.
+Height and width of the output image, in pixels, centimeters or

 Resolution